switmac/where-for-lunch/README.md

 #### CSS
 This repos uses CSS module and with PostCSS plugins.
 In general, you can define your style as global styles or component styles which stays within each component directory

+#### Trouble shooting
+Windows native cmd users, you may experience erros saying env is not recognised as internal command, in this case you may want to switch to a more advanced terminal

 ## Production mode:
 Not implemented yet